-I wrote this review for Editors Victoria’s August 2015 newsletter.
+I wrote this review for Editors Victoria’s August 2015 newsletter (not available online).

 Much as it galls an editor to let a mistake slip through, the general consensus seems to be that catching 95% of proofreading errors is a pretty good effort.
 But some editors have a secret weapon that I’m convinced helps them reach greater heights than they would otherwise – a software program called PerfectIt.

 Nothing can guarantee perfection, but this program is a great help in ensuring consistency of usage, spelling, punctuation and, to some extent, formatting in your document.
 I’ve been using PerfectIt Pro (version 2) for a year now, but developer Daniel Heuman of Intelligent Editing kindly supplied me with the recently released version 3 so that I could review it for the Editors Victoria newsletter.

 PerfectIt 3 is an add-on for Microsoft Word, and only available for PCs for now (there are some options available that I’ll mention later).
 Once installed, it appears as its own tab on your usual Word ribbon.